maikelarabori/spring-boot-demo/README.md

 3. Hit the vehicle makes groups endpoint:
 > **curl --user user:password http://localhost:8080/api/vehicles/makes/groups**

-## Generating the REST API documentation
+## Running tests and generating the REST API documentation

 This application uses the Spring REST Docs module.
-The documentation will be generated every time the Maven goal "package" is run.
+The documentation will be generated every time the Maven goal "test" is run.
-So, to test it we can just run:
+So, to generate it we can just run:
-> **mvn package**
+> **mvn test**

 This will run all tests and generate an index.html, containing the REST API documentation, at:
 *spring-boot-demo/target/generated-docs/index.html*

 Open this file and you will find the REST API documentation.

-## Running only the unit and integration tests

-Simply run:
-> **mvn test**